-The helpline is open from 8am to 10pm every day.
+If you think that your child has taken poison, contact the Poisons Information Helpline by ringing 01 809 2166.
+It is open from 8am to 10pm every day.
 Outside of these hours, contact your GP or hospital.
 In an emergency call 112 or 999.
-See poisons ie for more information.
+See poisons.ie